johnmungandiall/english-conversation/plan.md

 - [ ] Tailor fitting

 ## Next Steps
-- Completed batches: Social Interactions (3 topics), Travel and Transportation (57 topics), Shopping and Finance (53 topics), Software Development (25 topics), Other Professions (3 topics)
+- Completed sections: Social Interactions (3/3), Travel and Transportation (57/57), Shopping and Finance (53/53), Software Development (25/25)
+- Mostly completed: Home and Daily Life (20/20), Leisure and Entertainment (9/10 - missing "Going for jogging")
+- Partially completed: Education and Study (37/59), Other Professions (3/20)
-- Total completed: 141 topics
+- Total completed: 207 topics
-- Remaining: Home and Daily Life (18 topics), Leisure and Entertainment (10 topics), Education and Study (59 topics), Other Professions (17 topics)
+- Remaining: 38 topics (mainly Education and Study 22 topics, Other Professions 17 topics)
-- Proceed to batch 17: Next 10 topics from Home and Daily Life
+- Next priority: Complete remaining topics in Education and Study and Other Professions
-- Generate conversations and HTML files
+- Generate conversations and HTML files for remaining topics
-- Repeat for all remaining topics
+- Final review once all topics are completed